Skip to content

 }

-Step 5: Revoke a Credential (Issuer)
+Step 5: Revoke a credential (issuer)

-// Re-publish the updated status list token
+// Publish the updated status list token to the CDN

-Status Types
+Status types

 Status Value Use Case

-Valid 0 Credential is active
+Valid 0x00 Credential is active

-Revoked 1 Permanently invalidated
+Invalid 0x01 Permanently invalidated

-Suspended 2 Temporarily invalid
+Suspended 0x02 Temporarily invalid

-Suspension vs Revocation
+Suspension vs revocation

 // Suspend temporarily (can be undone)